Act Now – #MakeCareFair Campaign

 The Government’s proposed social care reforms will discriminate against Disabled people with the lowest income and wealth

-Disabled people of working age will also be hit hardest by the proposals.
 Social care is not free.
-It is untrue that people with assets of less than £20k will not have to pay for their care.
-The social care means test looks at both capital and income.
+It is means tested, looking at both your capital (savings) and income.
 People who have no capital must still pay for social care from their income which includes pensions and state benefits.

 Consequently, many disabled people have no choice but to to give up welfare benefits and use this money to pay for vital social care.
 This is unfair and unjust as benefits such as DLA, PIP and AA are paid in light of the extra life costs disabled people and their families face.
 Scope estimates on average, Disabled people face extra costs of £583 a month as more is spent on essential goods and services like heating, insurance, equipment and therapies.